danbsi/github4standards/README.md

 - learn the advantages and disadvantages in the tool and the way committees and bsi staff could use the tool
 - what this is not
 -- a tool for formal standards
+- compare a use case to fit in to other projects

 ## principles
 - we are not experts in github and the methods associated with using it, we need to find a champion to drive it